QuantEcon/lecture-tools-techniques/lectures/troubleshooting.md

 1. it is executed in a Jupyter notebook and
 1. the notebook is running on a machine with the latest version of Anaconda Python.

-You have installed Anaconda, haven't you, following the instructions in [this lecture](https://python-programming.quantecon.org/getting_started.html)?
+You have installed Anaconda, haven't you, following the instructions in {doc}`this lecture <pyprog:getting_started>`?

 Assuming that you have, the most common source of problems for our readers is that their Anaconda distribution is not up to date.